Michael L. Weinstein: Criticism

 Weinstein has been accused of "waging a war on Christianity" by some critics.
 He has described "gangs of fundamentalist Christian monsters who terrorize their fellow Americans by forcing their weaponized and twisted version of Christianity upon their helpless subordinates", and has said that the vast majority of his clients are practicing Catholics and mainline Protestants.

 Weinstein has come under criticism for his salary and practice of voting on his own compensation as he is one of the voting members of MRFF's three-member board.
 According to Weinstein, although he is a voting board member, he abstains from any votes on his own salary and has always done so.
 Supporters have noted this criticism comes from the same media source which had named Weinstein one of the 100 Most Influential People in U.S. Defense in December 2012 and that the study upon which this criticism was based noted, "If you come across a charity whose CEO pay is higher than other similar charities, don't immediately dismiss that charity's request for funding.
 You're better off supporting a charity that is fiscally efficient, accountable and transparent, achieving its programmatic goals and paying its CEO well, than a charity that has substandard fiscal health, fails to live up to its mission, but under-pays its CEO."
 This compensation policy for charity CEOs has been expressed by other reputable sources.

 Jews in Green, a Jewish military support group, has challenged some of his claims, such as an entrenched anti-Semitism in the military, calling them baseless.

 Personal background

-Weinstein and his wife have two sons and one daughter, two granddaughters and one grandson.
-His elder son and daughter-in-law are 2004 graduates of the United States Air Force Academy and his younger son graduated from the Academy in 2007.
-His father is a graduate of the United States Naval Academy.
+Weinstein and his wife have two sons and one daughter.
 Weinstein graduated from the McGeorge School of Law at University of the Pacific (United States) in 1981.